GSA/srt-ml/README.md

-# sagemaker-pilot
+# srt-ml

-This project pilots AWS SageMaker at GSA.
-Instead of using one of the trivial examples notebooks provided by Amazon, we create a pipeline transfomer connected to a binary classifier for a text classification challenge.
-That inference pipeline is then deployed to an endpoint where inferences on new samples can be made via REST API calls.
+This project will provide the machine learning component of the Solicitation Review Tool using AWS SageMaker.

+For now, the project includes only model training and deployment functionality, using SageMaker within a private subnet.

+Eventually, a combination of AWS Lambda, API Gateway and Congito will be added to make these SageMaker actions callable through a REST API using Oauth2.

 ## Getting Started

+### Create and Configure an AWS Account

+First, you need an AWS account with a VPC configured as described [here](https://docs.google.com/document/d/1R8JgXL1Pgz67-0d8J_NXQ3TSOZErIJaREr3LqVC5rdI/edit).

-### Prerequisites
+### Local Development

-#### Virtual Environemnt
+We use [pipenv](https://github.com/pypa/pipenv) for dependency management and to ensure that your local environment matches that of [AWS SageMaker (particularly the sklearn framework)](https://github.com/aws/sagemaker-python-sdk/blob/master/src/sagemaker/sklearn/README.rst).

-We use [pipenv](https://github.com/pypa/pipenv) for dependency management.
-In the root of this repo, install your dependencies with:
+While in the root of this repo, install your dependencies with:

 ```bash
 pipenv install